A Look into: HTML5 Placeholder Attribute

 Placeholder & CSS

-Furthermore, styling the placeholder text through CSS is also possible, but at the time of this writing is still limited to only Firefox and Webkit browsers.
+Furthermore, styling placeholder text with CSS is possible, although at the time of this writing, it’s primarily limited to Firefox and Webkit-based browsers.

-The following example shows how we change the placeholder text to green both in Webkit and Firefox;
+The following example shows how to change the placeholder text color to green in both Webkit and Firefox:

 input::-webkit-input-placeholder { color: green; } input:-moz-placeholder { color: green; }